 Season 4 final and season 5 premiere: "You think you know.
 What's to come, what you are.
 You haven't even begun."

 Season 5: "Death is your gift."

-season 7: "From beneath you, it devours" and "Early one morning, I saw the sun was shining" and "She will not choose you".
+season 7: "From beneath you, it devours", "Early one morning, I saw the sun was shining" and "She will not choose you".

 On Angel, "The Father Will Kill the Son" was an important part of the Holtz/Sahjahn arc.
 Characters find out what they think it means, try to stop it from happening, leading to events that later (sort of) cause it to happen...

 "Fire, walk with me" from Twin Peaks (it was even the name of The Movie that was made after its cancellation).

 Found under the fingernails of various murder victims were what we might call Arc Letters.